rednblack99/CV/README.md

 * Notable clients included: Cisco, OutSystems, Panasonic and We Are Experience.

 <b>University Placement at Wigwam PR (August 2012 – August 2013)</b>
-* Year long work placement with a PR firm in Guildford suppirting 3 industry leading company directors.
+* Year long work placement with a PR firm in Guildford supporting 3 industry leading company directors.
 * Daily duties covered most parts of PR and communications across consumer, finance and culture.